neverfap-deluxe/nfd-discord/README.md

 ## TODO

+- Discord server stats, like x amount of messages have been created etc.
 - cross post functions `events/aggregated`  postDiscordAccountabilityToReddit
 - post journal and accountability milestones.
-Like every 1000 or 500
+Like every 1000 or 500 to reddit.
+Woud be awesome.

 ## NICE TO HAVE